ckeditor/ckeditor5/packages/ckeditor5-code-block/docs/features/code-blocks.md

 {@snippet features/build-code-block-source}

 The code block feature lets you insert and edit blocks of pre-formatted code.
-It's perfect for presenting programming- or software-related issues in an attractive, easily readable form.
+It is perfect for presenting programming- or software-related issues in an attractive, easily readable form.

 ## Demo